payloadcms/template-ecommerce/README.md

   A taxonomy used to group products together.
 Categories can be nested inside of one another, for example "Shirts > Red".
 See the official [Payload Nested Docs Plugin](https://github.com/payloadcms/plugin-nested-docs) for more details.

 ### Globals

+See the [globals documentation](https://payloadcms.com/docs/configuration/globals) for details on how to extend this functionality.

 - `Header`